joebew42/ex_chat/README.md

 ### DONE

+- The module `ChatRooms` should be reorganized like the `UserSessions`
 - As a `ChatRoom` I can notify of new messages to all the subscribed `UserSession`s
 - rename the `UserSessions.send` to `UserSessions.notify`
 - think to rename `clients` to `session_ids` in the `ChatRoom` process